LaviIonas/ocr_playground/README.md

 `Not bad, but so terrible inefficient, I don't even wanna bother waiting for larger samples`

-# Section 3: simple OCR KNN but with efficient libraries (Numpy / sci-kit-learn)
+# Section 3: numpy optimized OCR simple KNN, alternative feature extraction

 ## Workflow
 ```
-- Use Numpy to read and process the images
+- Use Numpy to read and process the images faster
-- Use MNIST 28x28 bw hand drawn number data
-- Experiment with openCV to see if that changes OCR accuracy
+- Same Data as before
+- Same KNN function but optimized with numpy
+- Try different feature extraction methods
-- Try more efficient KNN algorithms (k-d trees, LSH)
+- Try different KNN variations

-Note: Accuracy being tested at 10,000 samples for 200 guesses
+Note: Accuracy being tested at 10,000 samples for 200 guesses where k is 3
+No hyperparameter optimization is done yet, save that for later as a treat
 ```

 ## Alternative Extraction Methods